Tanggulashan: Economy

 The traditional occupation of the local residents is the raising and breeding of livestock.
 Specific breeds of sheep and yak, such as the Tanggula yak (唐古拉牦牛 (Tánggǔlā máoniú)) and the Tibetan sheep (藏羊 (Zàng yáng)), have received geographical indication from the Ministry of Agriculture of China.
 As of 2020, the average annual income for a herder in Tanggulashan totaled 29,020 renminbi (RMB).
 According to the local authorities in Golmud, overgrazing is a concern in the area, as it is throughout the southwestern Qinghai.
 As a result, grazing is restricted and limited in certain areas, and projects are underway to reduce the livestock population in Tanggulashan to what is thought to be the "scientifically sound" target of 53,600.
+The Chinese government had announced in 2016 that it wished to build the 'First ecological town' at the source of the Yangtze, which is in and around the area of Tanggulashan.
+A water sanitation facility was constructed in 2019, and since 2016, 226 million Yuan has been invested into the region, including the Sanjiangyuan National Nature Reserve, which has been subject to a lot of recent development and protection.

+The total economic output of Tanggulashan in 2022 was 2.2 million CNY.

 Besides overgrazing by livestock, the local pasture land also suffers depredation by rats.
 After some attempts to poison them (with obvious side effects), in 2009 the local authorities started a campaign to attract birds of prey to the area, hoping that they would help to keep the rat population under control.
 For this purpose, 830 bird perches were erected in the affected areas.

 In 2007, it was reported that a factory producing traditional Tibetan carpets opened in the area, employing about 80 people.